quindipc/chelsea-quindipan/README.md

 # Chelsea Quindipan Portfolio

-This is my updated 2023 portfolio showcasing my work as a Softawre Developer!
+This is my updated 2023 portfolio showcasing my work as a Software Developer!
 If you are interested in viewing my old portfolio which showcases some of my work as a developer as well as a graphic designer, [please visit this repo](https://github.com/quindipc/Chelseas-Front-End-Website).

 ## Tech Stack